jjhiza/core-foundry/README.md

 - **Type-Safe**: Built on Pydantic for schema validation
 - **Extensible**: Easy-to-implement adapter pattern for any LLM provider

+## Important: Global Registry

+⚠️ **CoreFoundry uses a global tool registry.** All Agent instances share the same registered tools.
+This is fine for single-user applications, but requires consideration in multi-tenant environments.
+[Read more about registry isolation →](#global-registry)

 ## Why CoreFoundry?

 **Problem**: Building AI agents with tools requires tons of repetitive boilerplate code.